-The National Cremation® is an established, respected provider of cremation services throughout the nation.
-We appreciate the opportunity to guide and assist you at this difficult time.
-Because we understand the challenge of having a death in the family, we have simplified our process to allow you to make cremation arrangements quickly.
-Choose National Cremation® now, and hand the responsibility for final arrangements over to us.
-We handle the cremation, and associated paperwork and transportation, with the utmost respect and care.
+National Cremation is an established, respected provider of cremation services throughout the nation.
+We are honored to have the opportunity to guide and assist your family at this difficult time.
+Because we understand the challenge of having a death in the family, we have simplified our process to allow you to make cremation arrangements quickly and easily.
+Choose National Cremation now, and hand the responsibility for final arrangements over to us.
+We handle the cremation, associated paperwork, and transportation, with the utmost respect and care.
 Let us take care of these arrangements so you can take care of your family.

 If you haven't already contacted a local authority, please note:

 When death occurs at home:

 Call 911 to reach emergency personnel.
 Law enforcement officers will pronounce the time of death and assign a case number.
 Upon authorization from the law enforcement officer, your loved one may be removed to a crematory or funeral home.
 Usually, the responding officer will stay at your home until the funeral home or crematory staff arrives.

 The care facility staff will, so long as it is on record, notify the funeral home or cremation provider.
 Your loved one will be transferred to the funeral home or cremation provider upon release.
 Provide contact information to the care facility if a funeral home or cremation provider is not on record.

 Contact your hospice care providers.
 The hospice providers will notify proper authorities and the funeral home or cremation provider.
 When the authorities release your loved one, he or she will be transferred to the funeral home or cremation provider.